Here’s a look inside a US military quarantine center in South Korea

 “Typically, when I tell them that they stay in their room,” she said.

-The military is working on resolving other issues to accommodate newcomers, including a plan to enable people to start the paperwork and other requirements to join their unit while in quarantine.
+Work in progress The military is working on resolving other issues to accommodate newcomers, including a plan to enable people to start the paperwork and other requirements to join their unit while in quarantine.

 “We will experience a large changeover.
 It’ll be mostly people coming from off-pen,” Crighton said.
 “In-processing is a work in progress, but there’s absolutely an effort to make as much of that as possible virtual.”